Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Problems with Existing Data Sets

-Another potential source of false positives of SZZ are commits that are mistakenly identified as as bug fixes.
+Another potential source of false positives of SZZ are commits that are mistakenly identified as bug fixes.
 With SZZ, there are two main sources for this problem: the first is due to the strategy for the identification of links between commits and issues, that works based on numbers.
 If a core developer of a project fixes a bug with an issue number like one, 256 or other frequently occurring numbers, every commit by this developer that contains this number will be identified as a bug fixing commit.
-While Bird\etal~\cite{Bird2009a} found that this problem can be mitigated through additional filters, e.g., based on the date of the commit and the issue resolution, this is not part of the standard SZZ algorithm.
-There are also approaches that try to recover links between commits and issues, that are not explicit, e.g., ReLink~\cite{Wu2011}.
+While \cite{Bird2009a} found that this problem can be mitigated through additional filters, e.g., based on the date of the commit and the issue resolution, this is not part of the standard SZZ algorithm.
+There are also approaches that try to recover links between commits and issues, that are not explicit, e.g., ReLink~\citep{Wu2011}.
 Such links also cannot be captured by SZZ.
 The second source of false positive for bug fixing commits are the issues themselves.
-According to Herzig\etal~\cite{Herzig2013}, about 33\% of issues that are reported as a bug in the issue tracking system are actually requests for new features, bad documentation, or simply result in refactorings.
+According to \cite{Herzig2013}, about 33\% of issues that are reported as a bug in the issue tracking system are actually requests for new features, bad documentation, or simply result in refactorings.
 They found that due to this 39\% of the identified defective files were actually not defective.
-To the best of our knowledge, only the NETGENE data is based on manually validated issues.
-That both happen in practice can, e.g., be seen with the issue NUTCH-1\footnote{https://issues.apache.org/jira/browse/NUTCH-1}.
-This test issue created by a core developer was not for any real bug in the software.
+A smaller study on this topic was conducted by \cite{Antoniol2008}, who came on a smaller sample to a similar result.\footnote{Unfortunately, \cite{Antoniol2008} did not specify their criteria for the differentiation between bugs and enhancements and only stated that bugs are corrective changes.
+Due to the uncertainty of this term, we only compare our results to \cite{Herzig2013} in the following, as they provide clear guidelines for the identification of different issue types.} To the best of our knowledge, only the NETGENE data is based on manually validated issues.
+That both happen in practice can, e.g., be seen with the issue NUTCH-1.\footnote{https://issues.apache.org/jira/browse/NUTCH-1} This test issue created by a core developer was not for any real bug in the software.
 However, all commits by this developer for the Apache Nutch project, where the message contains the number one will be mistakenly identified as bug fixing.
-Moreover, Herzig\etal~\cite{Herzig2013} note that these mislabels are mostly irrelevant for developers, but very important for data miners: \begin{quote} "\textit{The question of whether an issue is a bug or not is a hard one.
+Moreover, \cite{Herzig2013} note that these mislabels are mostly irrelevant for developers, but very important for data miners: \begin{quote} ``\textit{The question of whether an issue is a bug or not is a hard one.
 And the definition of a bug not only differs between users and developers but also between developers themselves.
-In principal, if an issue bothers the user, the developer should fix it, whether or not he considers it to be a bug or not.
+In principle, if an issue bothers the user, the developer should fix it, whether or not he considers it to be a bug or not.
 From this perspective, the issue report category does not matter.
 But a data miner building a defect prediction model must distinguish between bugs and non-bugs.
-Otherwise, the prediction model would predict changes, not defects.}"~\cite{Herzig2013} \end{quote}
+Otherwise, the prediction model would predict changes, not defects.}''~\cite{Herzig2013} \end{quote}